TheFeministSoftwareFoundation/C-plus-Equality/README.md

 * **Characters** are now called **_strong_**.
 * **Pointers** are called **preferred pronouns**, or **_prepro_** for short.  *Pointer* is phallic and is thus problematic.
 All **_prepro_**s of void type by default — in fact, all variables must be instantiated without type, and are allowed to randomly choose their type during execution.
 * In general, all data types are dynamic.
 Who's to say a number can't be a string if it believes it is?
+* A new data type, **_diversity_**, is also included, which initiates by random as one of the many data types, and changes during the course of the program.

 On 1s and 0s
 ============